Maria Adams, Credit Cards Moderator

-The Wells Fargo credit card minimum payment is $25 or 1% of your new balance plus the entire amount of any fees and interest charged during the billing period, whichever is greater.
-If your entire account balance is less than $25, then your minimum payment is that balance.
-After Wells Fargo determines which of these options applies to you, they will then add any past due amounts you have on top of that.
+The Wells Fargo credit card minimum payment is either $25 or 1% of your new balance, plus interest and fees, whichever is greater.
+If your entire account balance is less than $25, then your balance amount is the minimum payment.
+Note that any past-due amounts will also be added to the minimum payment.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.